Man shot by sheriff's deputy in Oregon 'was a pretty normal, nice person'

 The suspect, who was alleged to have committed “several weapons violations” in recent days, was believed to be in the 5200 block of Highway CC, according to the state Department of Justice.

-Officials set up a perimeter in the area, and the suspect ran, the DOJ said.
-A deputy shot the suspect at about 3:15 p.m.
-The suspect died at the scene.
+Officials set up a perimeter in the area, and the suspect ran, DOJ said.
+A deputy made contact with the suspect at about 3:15 p.m. and shot the person, who died at the scene.

 The shooting behind a residential cul-de-sac on Eagle Drive came two days after an explosion destroyed two houses just blocks away.
 There was an armed robbery on the same block as the explosion two days before that.
 Oregon Fire Chief Glenn Linzmeier said the shooting had no relation to Friday’s explosion, but police haven’t said if it’s tied to the armed robbery.